diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_sequence.md

 ```
 vi /var/www/diskover-web/src/diskover/filesequence_settings.py
 ```
-- Set Elasticsearch settings
+🔴 &nbsp;Set Elasticsearch settings.

-🔴 &nbsp;Install [clique python module](https://pypi.org/project/clique/) with pip (required by File Sequence file action)
+🔴 &nbsp;Install [clique python module](https://pypi.org/project/clique/) with pip (required by File Sequence File Action):
 ```
 pip3 install clique
 ```

-🔴 &nbsp;If you are running diskover-web on a different host than diskover, you will need to install the [elasticsearch python module](https://pypi.org/project/elasticsearch/) (required by File Sequence file action).
-Check the version to install on your diskover host in `/opt/diskover/requirements.txt`.
+🔴 &nbsp;If you are running diskover-web on a different host than Diskover, you will need to install the [elasticsearch python module](https://pypi.org/project/elasticsearch/) (required by File Sequence File Action).
+Check the version to install on your Diskover host in `/opt/diskover/requirements.txt`:
 ```
 pip3 install elasticsearch==7.x.x
 ```